bitmotive/bark-role-postgresql/README.md

 remote_tmp_dir_mode = 0777
 ```

-In addition, the following included task is needed to set the permissions for the temp directory:
+In addition, the following included task may be needed to set the permissions for the temp directory:

 ```
 - name: Ensure ansible-remote directory exists with correct permissions